RosboneMako/MakoThump/README.md

  PluginProcessor.cpp

  The processor is always running in a DAW.
 The editor is not.
- It will be loaded and destroyed every time you switch VSTs.<br />
+ It will be loaded and destroyed every time you switch VSTs.
+ These two things may be running on seperate CPU threads.<br />

  The editor and processor need to speak to each other.
-This is done thru PUBLIC variables defined in PluginProcessor.h. <br />
+This is done thru PUBLIC variables defined in PluginProcessor.h.
+In the editor you use the processor object name to get the values.<br />
+ `audioProcessor.Pedal_Gain`

  A VST should have parameters.
 These are variables that get loaded, saved, and adjusted by the DAW.
 The magic of JUCE is